Planning Your Trip

 Best Time to Visit: With four distinct seasons and ample sunshine, there’s hardly a bad time to visit Albuquerque.
 However, travelers will find that late spring (May) and early fall (September through October) offer both excellent weather conditions and a full calendar of cultural events.

-Language: English, but Spanish is New Mexico’s second official language
+Language: English, but Spanish is also widely spoken in New Mexico.

 Currency: U.S. Dollar

 Getting Around: Popular neighborhoods, such as Old Town, Downtown, and Nob Hill, are compact and easily walkable.
 However, if you plan to explore the city’s fringes or head out on a hike, you’ll need public transportation, via ABQ RIDE, or a car.

 Travel Tip: If you’re headed to the Duke City for its most popular event, the Albuquerque International Balloon Fiesta, plan to make your travel plans six months in advance.
 Hotels sell out during this period.
 Expect to pay premium rates for accommodations during that event, too.